 Google HQ London

-The offices (what I can see of them) are modern, sparsely decorated (in a good way) and of course exceptionally functional.
-Another 3 young ‘Googlers’ from the Adwords team (Coco Pannell, Kathleen Garrity and Agata Krzysztofik) are there to greet me, welcome me and provide me with my credentials for the Summit.
-I’m then invited to help myself to breakfast – a selection of croissants, pastries, tea, coffee and water) that are in the meeting room – fresh and yummy!
+The Google offices exuded a contemporary and minimalistic design, prioritising functionality.
+Early interactions included introductions to three dynamic professionals from the Adwords team: Coco Pannell, Kathleen Garrity and Agata Krzysztofik) are there to greet me and provide me with my credentials for the Summit.
+I’m then invited to help myself to breakfast – a selection of croissants, pastries, tea, coffee and water) that are in the meeting room.

-The lovely Coco makes the Summit Introduction laying out the schedule for the day and what we can expect.
-She’s a bubbly, petite little thing and self-confessed ‘southern belle with an ivy league flair’ – and I have to say I agree with that description entirely!
+The exuberant Coco makes the Summit Introduction laying out the schedule for the day and what we can expect.
+She’s self-confessed ‘southern belle with an ivy league flair’ – and I have to say I agree with that description entirely!
 She takes control of the assembled Google Adwords Community and manages the entire event without a hitch!
 She’s clearly a great asset to the Google Team.

 Google Customer Service and Transparency

-- ‘with regard to ads, don’t think just about traffic, think about conversions’… that’s what customers really want at the end of the day – a lead, download, quote request, or sale!
+- Google Ads: Don’t think just about traffic, think about conversions’… that’s what customers really want at the end of the day – a lead, download, quote request, or sale!

-- Don’t jump on the next shiny thing (Adwords product enhancement/upgrade)… wait until you’ve had a chance to review and research whatever the next new Adwords enhancement might be before you start spending your clients money with inadequate understanding of the process!
+- Look befoe you leap: Don’t jump on the next shiny thing (Adwords product enhancement/upgrade)… wait until you’ve had a chance to review and research whatever the next new Adwords enhancement might be before you start spending your clients money with inadequate understanding of the process!

-- Don’t whatever you do ‘panic optimise’!
+- Don’t Panic: Don’t whatever you do ‘panic optimise’!
 Wait, calm down and then re-address the issue! (definitely one to remember).

 - Mistakes – we all make them, ‘innovation requires trial and error’!

-What an amazing foodfest the Googlers receive each and every day they are at the office.
-I’ve never seen anything quite like it.
-Food from around the world, fresh sushi, salad bar, fruits and veggies, Italian cuisine, freshly sliced Parma ham and huge hunks of Parmesan cheese… it’s truly a foodie wonderland!
+We enjoyedlunch and got to know each other a little more with general luncheon chatter.
+The food was a mix of international culianary delights, fresh sushi, salad bar, fruits and veggies, Italian cuisine, freshly sliced Parma ham and huge hunks of Parmesan cheese!
 I refrain from making a glutton of myself and select some freshly made Sushi, a little salad and a soda.
 It’s delicious.
 An open plan cafeteria, modern, vibrant, full of energy all adorned with flags of the world as we ‘endure’ the FIFA World Cup.

 Discussing Shopping Campaigns

 Having worked up quite an appetite it’s off to B-Bar where Google have arranged dinner and drinks.
 As we arrive the Google Girls, (Agata, Coco, Kathleen and Nadia) are ready to meet us again with smiles and an alcoholic beverage or two!
-It’s the perfect end to a busy and inspiring day – though sadly the boys end up drowning their sorrows following the appalling state of play by the England team at the World Cup!
+It’s the perfect end to a busy and inspiring day – though sadly we ended up drowning our sorrows following the appalling state of play by the England team at the World Cup!